astro-group-bristol/Gradus.jl/README.md

 See [Examples](https://astro-group-bristol.github.io/Gradus.jl/dev/examples/examples/).

-All of the above work for different accretion disc geometries, including geometrically thin and thick discs, with radiative transport for optically thin material planned.
+All of the above may be calculated for different accretion disc geometries, including geometrically thin and thick discs, with radiative transport for optically thin material planned.
 Gradus.jl can also use mesh files to specify non-symmetric geometry.

 Gradus.jl uses [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) and [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) as the backend for integrating and solving the geodesic equation for arbitrary metrics, and vendors the DifferentialEquations.jl solver and callback system, making Gradus.jl easy to extend for new problems.
-Gradus.jl currently supports, multi-CPU integration and analysis, with GPU support on the horizon.
+Gradus.jl currently supports multi-CPU integration and analysis, with GPU support on the horizon.

 ## Usage